jhflores95/PingPong/README.md

 The simplest way to implement this is to use a fixed-point representation for the ball position and the ball velocity.
 For each, use **8 integer bits and 8 fractional bits**.

-In the fixed-point implementation, when the ball collides with a wall or paddle, it should exit the bounce at the correct angle, so if it comes into the wall at 30 degrees, it should exit the wall at 30 degrees.
+In the fixed-point implementation, when the ball collides with a wall or paddle, it should exit the bounce at the correct angle, so if it comes into the wall at 30°, it should exit the wall at 30°.
 (This isn't nearly as hard as it sounds.)

 Once you have your implementation, test your design with several initial velocity vectors for each ball.
-To get ready for the following tasks, set your initial velocity vectors as shown in this diagram (this corresponds to 30 degrees for Ball 1 and 15 degrees for Ball 2).
+To get ready for the following tasks, set your initial velocity vectors as shown in this diagram (this corresponds to 30° for Ball 1 and 15° for Ball 2).

 ### Task 7: Double trouble